yashcoder007/Risk-Prediction-in-Life-Insurance/README.md

 1. Download the dataset from the link given.
 2. Clone the repo
 3. Download and use the .ipynb with jupyter notebooks.
-4. Download and use the .py with PyCharm.

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
-* If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/yashcoder007/Fraud-Transaction_Detection-using-machine-learning/issues/new) to discuss it, or directly create a pull request after you edit the *README.md* file with necessary changes.
+* If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/yashcoder007/ Risk-Prediction-in-Life-Insurance/issues/new) to discuss it, or directly create a pull request after you edit the *README.md* file with necessary changes.
 * Please make sure you check your spelling and grammar.
 * Create individual PR for each suggestion.
-* Please also read through the [Code Of Conduct](https://github.com/yashcoder007/Fraud-Transaction_Detection-using-machine-learning/blob/main/CODE_OF_CONDUCT.md) before posting your first idea as well.
+* Please also read through the [Code Of Conduct](https://github.com/yashcoder007/Risk-Prediction-in-Life-Insurance/blob/main/CODE_OF_CONDUCT.md) before posting your first idea as well.

 ### Creating A Pull Request